 Coach Date

 Sport Level

-Acceptable Suggested Recommendation on
+Acceptable Suggested Recommen

 1. Loyalty to head coach

 2. Care of equipment

-(Issuing, collection, storage and inventory)
+(Issuing, collection, storage and inventory y)

 3. Knowledge of sport

 4. Teaching ability

 5. Ability to work with athletes'

 6. Intensity of interest in coaching

 7. Supervision of players and locker room

 8. Rapport with other coaches on staff

 9. Willingness to accept extra duties

 10. Professional advancement

 (Attends staff meeting, state meeting)

 11. General knowledge of first aid

 and safety procedures.

-12. Has completed all coaching requirements
+12. Has completed all coaching requirement

 Through the SDHSAA.
-(Updated and on fil e in AD's Offic e)
+(Updated and or n file in AD's Offic e)

 RECOMMENDATION:

-Satisfactory - to be recommended ed for continued assignment
+Satisfactory - to be recomme ended for continued assignment

-Unsatisfactory - NOT to be reco ommended for re e-assignment
+Unsatisfactory - NOT to be recommended for re e-assignment

-Probationary - to be recommend led for re-assign ment, provided an understandi ng
+Probationary - to be recomm nended for re-assign ment, provided an unders tanding

-can be reached in areas where improve ment is needed.
+can be reached in areas where impro ovement is needed.

-Assistant Coaches Da ate Head Coach Date
+Assistant Coaches Date Head Coach Date

-Athletic Director Date

-Cheyenne-Eagle Butte Schools Athletic Department Coaches/Advisor Handbook Sign-Off Form
+Cheyenne-Eagle Butte Schools Athletic Department Coaches/Advisor HANDBOOK SIGN-OFF FORM